 When taken recreationally, amphetamines are usually consumed for their stimulating, euphoric and aphrodisiac properties and are commonly found in clubs, raves, festivals, and underground activities such as sex parties.
-Amphetamine use can be extremely hazardous, with even one instance of consumption potentially leading to death by overdose, and with regular use possibly having an array of long-term implications for physical and mental health.
-Amphetamines are also considered significantly psychologically addictive, and amphetamine (especially crystal meth) addiction is a very prominent social problem worldwide.
+Amphetamine use can be extremely hazardous, with even one instance of consumption potentially leading to death by overdose.
+Regular use could have an array of long-term implications for physical and mental health.
+Amphetamines are also considered significantly psychologically addictive.
+Amphetamine (especially crystal meth) addiction is a very prominent social problem worldwide.

-Amphetamine is more properly known as alpha-methylphenylamine, and exists in combination or individually as two enantiomers (molecules that are mirror images of each other): levoamphetamine and dextroamphetamine.
-Dextroamphetamine is the more potent of the two enantiomers, though both are used medicinally to treat ADHD and other disorders.
+Amphetamine is more properly known as alpha-methylphenylamine and exists in combination or individually as two enantiomers (molecules that are mirror images of each other): levoamphetamine and dextroamphetamine.
+THe latter is the more potent of the two, though both are used medicinally to treat ADHD and other disorders.
 An amphetamine molecule consists of nine carbon atoms, thirteen hydrogen atoms and a nitrogen atom in the formula C9H13N.
-Meanwhile, the many various drugs in the substituted amphetamine class have amphetamine molecules as a “spine”, with many different arrangements of other atoms and molecules around it.
+Meanwhile, the many various drugs in the substituted amphetamine class have amphetamine molecules as a “spine”, with different arrangements of other atoms and molecules around it.
 While all amphetamines and substituted amphetamines have stimulant properties, their precise effects can vary substantially.

-The free base of amphetamine is a colourless liquid at room temperature, but amphetamine is also found in compound salts including amphetamine sulphate (the most frequently found form), amphetamine phosphate, amphetamine saccharate, amphetamine hydrochloride and amphetamine aspartate.
+The free base of amphetamine is a colourless liquid at room temperature.
+Still, amphetamine is also found in compound salts including amphetamine sulphate (the most frequently found form), amphetamine phosphate, amphetamine saccharate, amphetamine hydrochloride and amphetamine aspartate.

 Amphetamines: Brand Names